kjeeetil/cpt_hindsight/readme.md

 Web demo (local)
 ----------------
 - Run `uvicorn app.main:app --port 8080 --reload`.
-- Open `http://localhost:8080` and pick one of the pre-configured Oslo Bors tickers (Norsk Hydro, Equinor or Aker ASA).
+- Open `http://localhost:8080` and select a ticker from the dropdown.
-- The app generates synthetic weekly OHLC prices, builds simple SMA-crossover signals, and feeds them into `engine.backtest_weekly`.
+- The SPA fetches the ticker metadata, runs the TypeScript SMA backtest locally, and renders summary metrics, a rolling equity snapshot, and the trade table.
-- You will see a summary, the latest equity-curve points, and the table of completed trades returned by the engine.
+- To cross-check results against the Python implementation, submit a POST request to `/api/backtest` with `{ "symbol": "NHY" }` and compare the payloads.